-Prerequisite(s): Take One Set Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, DMA 060, DMA 070, and DMA 080 Set 2: MAT 060 and MAT 080 Set 3: MAT 161 Corequisite(s): MAT 171
+Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, DMA 060, DMA 070, and DMA 080

 This course is a laboratory for MAT 171.
 Emphasis is placed on experiences that enhance the materials presented in the class.
 Upon completion, students should be able to solve problems, apply critical thinking, work in teams, and communicate effectively.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.